JeffreyBenjaminBrown/hode/docs/ui/transitivity.md

 If a is greater than b, and b is greater than c, then a is greater than c.

 Transitive templates cannot form cycles.
-(If it formed a cycle, Hode could not sort the data.)
+This prevents nonsense like `a > b > c > a` from happening -- if those inequalities were all true, transitivity would imply that `a > a`.

+Not all templates should be transitive.
+The "buys stuff from" relationship, for instance, forms cycles.

-Templates in Hode can be marked as transitive.
+Templates in Hode can be marked as transitive (see below).
 Search results can be sorted by any transitive relationship.
 Some transitive templates I find useful include "is more important than", "preceded (in time)", and "should precede when reading".